kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_branches.md

 - Create (e.g. `master`, `app-version`, etc) a Base branch for version dependent Config changes which will be used as a Base for deployment dependent Config.
-  - May have a similar structure to [Directories](structure_directories.md) approach
+  - May have a similar structure to [Directories](structure_directories.md) approach.
-- Create separate Deploy branches for separate deployment Environments
+- Create separate Deploy branches for separate deployment Environments.
-  - Create a **new Directory in each branch containing only the deployment specific overlays** - e.g. `deploy-<env>`
+  - Create a **new Directory in each branch containing only the deployment specific overlays** - e.g. `deploy-<env>`.
-  - Create `kustomization.yaml`'s and refer to the version dependent
+  - Create `kustomization.yaml`'s and refer to the version dependent.

 Techniques:

 - Add new required flags and environment variables to the Resource Config in the Base branch at the time they are added to the code.
   - Will be rolled out when the code is rolled out.
-- Adjust flags and configuration to the Resource Config in the Deploy branch in the deploy directory
+- Adjust flags and configuration to the Resource Config in the Deploy branch in the deploy directory.
-  - Will be rolled out immediately independent of versions
+  - Will be rolled out immediately independent of versions.
-- Merge code from the Base branch to the Deploy branches to perform a Rollout
+- Merge code from the Base branch to the Deploy branches to perform a Rollout.

 {% sample lang="yaml" %}